 On March 21, 1913, María Fayad embarked for New York from Veracruz on the Morro Castle.
 José Ramón and 4 of his younger siblings came.
 José Ramón was 10 years old, and he stayed in the US since.

 The Reachis were destitute, it was the hardest times.
 They moved with their grandmother in a modest house a short block from the Church.
-Rev. Fayad had to rebuild the Church several times too, either because of fire, or because the foundations were caving, the terrain was very unstable as a side-effect of coal-mining.
+Rev. Fayad had to rebuild the Church several times too, either because of fire or because the foundations were caving, the terrain in Scranton was very unstable as a side-effect of coal-mining.
 The kids worked during the day, shoe-shining, delivering newspapers, and attended School at night, except José Ramón.
 Once a year Rev. Fayad knew how to put together a big event at Scranton's Town Hall, to collect money for his impoverished parish.

 Manuel and Santiago moved to New York after 1914.
 Manuel was a sympathizer of Venustiano Carranza, and worked for Roberto V. Pesqueira, Carranza's representative in the US.
 While World War I was raging in Europe, Manuel met then unknown taxi-dancer Rudolph Valentino in New York, and they became best friends, they both danced Tango in Rector's in Times Square.
-The War ended in late 1918, but then the Influenza Pandemic hit, and life did not quite return to normal until Summer 1920.
-Since July 1920, Manuel worked in the US as a diplomatic liaison for the Mexican governments of Adolfo de la Huerta and Álvaro Obregón, promoting American investments in Mexico.
+The War ended in late 1918, but then the Influenza Pandemic hit, life did not quite return to normal until Summer 1920.
+Since July 1920 Manuel worked in the US as a diplomatic liaison for the Mexican governments of Adolfo de la Huerta and Álvaro Obregón, promoting American investments in Mexico.
 He moved to Los Angeles.

-Valentino moved to Hollywood, and in 1921 his performance in The Four Horsemen of the Apocalypse turned him into the biggest Tango dancing star in the US, his iconic full-body dancing scene became a model to follow.
-Even his Gaucho clothes were thought to be de rigueur for performers, specially those angling for authenticity.
-To make up for his lack of schooling, José Ramón started taking dance classes in Scranton, and participating in local dance contests, a move that likely was encouraged by his brother Manuel.
+Valentino moved to Hollywood and in 1921 his performance in The Four Horsemen of the Apocalypse turned him into the biggest Tango dancing star in the US, his iconic full-body dancing scene became a model to follow.
+A cadre of imitators followed, the great GauchoMania of the 1920s was on.
+Gaucho clothes were thought to be de rigueur for performers angling for authenticity.
+To make up for his lack of schooling, José Ramón started taking dance classes in Scranton and participating in local dance contests.
 In 1922 and early 1923 he danced the fox trot with one Blanche Kelley.

 The same month José Ramón danced in two Tango exhibitions, at the Town Hall and at Saxon's.
 A few days later, Anton F. Scibilia's revue Land of Tango opened for a whole week at the local Capitol Theater.
-The revue featured Peruvian Tango dancer Alberto de Lima, Matilde Carpos and Heriberta Martínez, and its own "Argentine players".
+The revue featured Peruvian Tango dancer Alberto de Lima, Alita Vedesca, Matilde Carpos and Heriberta Martínez, and its own "Argentine players".
 José Ramón must have seen them.

 Señorita Carmela (Babe Hanrick’s new artistic name) joined the troupe on September 1 when they opened at the Orpheum in Altoona, PA.
 She was doing the “Castagnette Evolution” with Mr. Vincent Martínez (said to be from Buenos Aires).
 She was 16 years old.
 They spent a week in Altoona, and the program and the cast were still fluid, the show was centered on Delirio and Irazábal.
-On the second half of the week, an alternative revue, Oh Those Cuban Babies, was presented by the same cast.Notes
+On the second half of the week, an alternative revue, Oh Those Cuban Babies, was presented by the same cast.

 1. Santiago Reachi went to Mexico to help Pancho Villa escape prison in Christmas 1912, and then returned to the US in 1915.
 He became a very successful salesman, and later, as a publicist, he helped launch the career of Cantinflas, the legendary Mexican comic actor.
 Santiago became one of the most powerful men in the Mexican film business in the 1940s with his POSA Films.
 He later wrote a book about his life stories, in which he claimed that his brother Manuel taught Valentino to dance.